-To assist in ensuring quality, relevant, coherent and innovative curricula, each career program (AAS and noncredit) or cluster of related career programs at the College has an Academic Program Advisory Committee (Committee) comprised of experts in the respective discipline(s) who by majority represent external constituencies/key stakeholders.
-These non-governing bodies provide counsel/advice to the faculty and administration without legislative authority and compensation.
+To assist in ensuring quality, relevant, coherent and innovative curricula, as well as connection to the broader community and access to public and private funding sources, each academic cluster or program may establish an Academic Program Advisory Committee (APAC).
+APACs are to be comprised of experts in the respective discipline(s) who by majority represent external constituencies/key stakeholders.
+These non-governing bodies provide counsel/advice to the faculty and administration without legislative authority or compensation.

-- Support Academic Program Review and, if appropriate, accreditation self-study.
+- Advise on curricula and related academic matters, including Academic Program Review and, if appropriate, accreditation efforts.

-- Provide valuable insight into current and projected industry standards, employment competencies, and professional trends.
+- Provide insight into the competitive environment affecting education in the cluster or program as well as current and projected industry standards, employment competencies, and professional trends.

-- Serve as resources to the College for initiatives such as academic equipment, fundraising, program development, job placement, student internship/cooperative educational opportunities, community engagement activities, and faculty recruitment.
+- Serve as resources to the College for initiatives such as academic equipment, fundraising, program development, job placement, and student internships.

-- The number of members should range from 9 to 15 unless mandated otherwise by an accrediting body.
+- The number of members should range from 9 to 15 unless mandated by an accrediting

-- Membership ideally is comprised of diverse demographic representation from academia, business/industry, and the public and private sector.
+- Membership ideally is comprised of diverse demographic representation from academia, business/industry, and the public and private sectors.

 - Appointment is for a 3-year renewable term with no more than 33% of membership being replaced in a given year.

-- Membership must include 1 full-time faculty, 1 full-time administrator, and 1 alumnus
+- Membership must include one full-time faculty member, one full-time administrator, and one alumna/us of the College.

-- The Vice President of Academic Affairs and Provost will confirm new appointments and charges by June 30th for the ensuing academic year.
+- The Vice President of Academic Affairs and Provost will confirm new appointments and charges by August 15th of the academic year.

 - Each Committee will meet, at minimum, two times per academic year.
-Based on the needs of the career program or cluster, additional meetings may be scheduled.
+Based on the needs of the program or cluster, additional meetings may be scheduled as needed.